-With this device, the driver is prevented from starting a vehicle until he or she passes the blood alcohol concentration (BAC) test that is built into the ignition interlock device.
+This device prevents the driver from starting a vehicle until he or she passes the blood alcohol concentration (BAC) test that is built into the ignition interlock device.

 If the breath test reveals that a driver's BAC is above a set limit, usually around .02-.04%, the starter on the car vehicle will lock, preventing the driver from using the vehicle.
 If a driver's BAC is below that set limit, then the vehicle will start and operate normally.

 If you were recently arrested for drunk driving and are worried about having an Ignition Interlock Device installed in your car, talk with a DUI attorney today:

 When is an IID Issued?

 Depending on the state where you reside, you may or may not be required to have an IID installed in your car.
 A single DUI conviction could result in one of these devices being installed in your car.

 If you're forced to have one of these devices installed in your vehicle, you will also be responsible for paying for the installation and monthly usage fees, which may cost you hundreds of dollars.

 Each year, the number of states requiring this device be installed in the cars of individuals who receive a drunk driving conviction is increasing.

 How Much Does an Ignition Interlock Device Cost?

 Rental for an ignition interlock is typically between $100 - $140 a month plus tax.
 There is also an installation fee, typically around $200.

-Maintenance and data downloading for the device are generally extra expenses that must be covered.
+Maintenance and data downloading for the device are generally additional expenses that must be covered.
 Under certain conditions, a person may be required to return to place where they rented the IID to have the records on the device downloaded in order to continue driving.